 What To Expect When Building A Custom Home

-Through the years we have learned that it is important to set realistic expectations up front so that clients are not surprised by certain aspects of building a custom home they may not expect.
-There is a big difference between a custom home being built for the first time and a cookie-cutter production home that has been built many times.
+Through the years we’ve learned it is important to set realistic expectations up front so that clients are not surprised by certain aspects of building a custom home they may not expect.
+There is a huge difference between building a custom home that’s never been built and building a production home that’s been built many times.

-Tory will personally inspect the work done on your home, but I will not provide 100% onsite supervision.
-This is not required, but some clients have the impression that someone will be onsite all the time.
+Tory will personally inspect the work done on your home, but we will not provide 100% onsite supervision.
+Some people have the impression that someone is supposed to be at their home all the time.
+This is not required, and not possible.
+Most people could not afford a home or a builder where 100% onsite supervision was provided.

 Communication with Subs and Suppliers